-Although, in Italian sapere and conoscere are used with different meanings and they are not interchangeable !
+Instead, in Italian sapere and conoscere are used with different meanings and describe different idea, thus, it goes without saying that they are not interchangeable.

-CONOSCERE is used with people, places or things.
-Conoscere means to be familiar or acquainted with a person, a place, a thing, a situation or an event.
-In short, it is not wrong to say that can be followed just by nouns.
-You will never see the verb conoscere followed by another verb (which is likely to happen with sapere).
+Conoscere is used with people, places or things and its meaning is to be familiar or acquainted with a person, a place, a thing, a situation or an event.
+In short, it is possibile to say that conoscere is followed just by nouns.
+You will never see conoscere faith another verb (which instead, is likely to happen with sapere).

-Conosco la geografia italiana molto bene.
-(I know Italian geography very well)
+- Conosco la geografia italiana molto bene.
+(I know very well Italian geography)

-SAPERE is also used as modal verb when it is accompanied by an infinitive verb, in this case it is used to stay that we know HOW to do something, that we have an ability or a skill.
+SAPERE is also used as modal verb when it is accompanied by an infinitive verb.
+In this case it is used to say that you know HOW to do something, that you have an ability or a skill.